-The global distribution of dust emissions according to source type is shown in Figure 16.
-In Figure 16a sources associated withe the ephemeral water bodies are shown in blue shading ('Hydro") and all other sources ("Non-hydro") in red shading, independently of their natural or anthropogenic origin.
+[106] The global distribution of dust emissions according to source type is shown in Figure 16.
+In Figure 16a sources associated with the ephemeral water bodies are shown in blue shading ("hydro"), and all other sources ("nonhydro") are shown in red shading, independently of their natural or anthropogenic origin.
 The contribution of these two types of source ("HYD" and "NHYD") for each region is shown in Table 4.